kokcheng/soi-iip/RJ.md

 ---

-## Part 2: Mid to End of Internship
+## Reflection #2 – To be submitted after mid-point check-in by LO and before end of week 14

 ### 2a.
 Skills Development
 **Prompt:**